 If you attempt labels in Design Space, you’ll realize that each label needs to be created separately.
 Cue the headaches as you try to organize your whole pantry.
 With the app, all you have to do is choose one style and add text.
 You can create 5 labels or 25 without copying each one.

 3. Choose your label style (minimal cutout, decorative cutout, hand-drawn, or letters only.)
 You cannot add your own styles, but the templates should have what you need.
+Card templates have a search bar at the top for holidays and themes.

 4. Set your dimensions and add your text.
 Use the plus button to add more labels.
+Cards are already sized to fit the Card Mat, so skip this step for those.

 6. Once you’re loving the look, tap Next, and set your material.
 Cricut Smart Materials do not need a mat.
 To see a preview of how everything will be cut, tap Preview, but Make It is where the real magic happens.

 7. You’ll see step-by-step animations for how to load and unload materials, and how to apply the labels to surfaces.
 That’s it.
-Beautiful, organized labels in less time than it’ll take your spouse to find them.
+Beautiful, organized labels and cards in less time than it’ll take your spouse to find them.

 Iron-On, Vinyl, and Paper